saylordotorg/course_polsc332/Unit03.md

+---
+layout: default
+title: "POLSC332: The Presidency and the Executive Branch"
+course_description: "An exploration of the development of the office and functions of the chief executive, analyzing the sources and nature of executive power in American national government.
+Topics include the constitutional origins of the presidency, the election process, inter-institutional dynamics, and the role and organization of the federal bureaucracy."
+next: ../Unit04
+previous: ../Unit02
+---
 **Unit 3: The President and Congress** <span id="3"></span> *<span>The president (and the entire executive branch) exists within a system of shared powers and checks and balances with the other major